Explore Flanders from the saddle with our guide to the most picturesque cycling routes in the region.Read more...

 It may be introverted – shy to share its secrets with those who live there, let alone with visiting strangers – but therein lies the appeal.

-A capital, an independent region, an island in a language-divide dispute, the centre of Europe and seat of the European Union – Brussels wears many hats.
-Which side you see depends on the purpose of your visit, but most first impressions agree that the city is something of an enigma.
-Seated at the centre of a cultural crossroads of Latinate and Germanic traditions and home to a million people – over half of whom are of foreign descent – Brussels has a mish-mash of eurocrat and Mediterranean blood that lends her a myriad of personalities.
+A capital, an independent region, an island in a language-divide dispute, the centre of Europe and the seat of the European Union – Brussels wears many hats.
+Which side you see depends on the purpose of your visit, but most agree that the city is initially something of an enigma – and it’s still common to hear people invoking its supposedly ‘boring’ reputation.

 Situated at the centre of a cultural crossroads of Latinate and Germanic traditions, and home to 1.2 million people – almost 70% of whom are of foreign descent – Brussels is, perhaps surprisingly, the second most cosmopolitan city in the world after Dubai.
 Not classically chic like Paris, or hip and stately like Berlin, it can be hard to pigeonhole – much like its architecture, which is a mishmash of historic buildings and ultra-modern constructions.
 But conventional beauty is banal and Brussels’s trump card is its multi-cultural make-up and small scale.
 Often described by residents – known as Zinnekes – as a village, Brussels is compact, easy to get around and not overwhelming like most European capitals.